M4tt-/kafka-python-postgres-etl/README.md

 to provide data redundancy; there are still multiple consumers to read from each partition; zookeeper containers still elect leaders when a container fails, etc. At least one big difference or drawback with the local, multi-container case is there is **only one machine** -- bringing the _machine_ down brings down the whole cluster!

-**Security** is always worth mentioning; little provisions have been made to secure this Kafka cluster, and the security protocol is PLAINTEXT.
-In production, this would change; Apache Kafka comes with a few options for implementing enhanced security.
-The clients (producers and consumers) can authenticate with brokers via SSL or SASL.
-Brokers can authenticate with Zookeeper through SASL and/or mTLS.
-Further, the data transfer between most cluster components can also be encrypted via SSL, and specific authorizations can be granted for specific operations between specific entities in the cluster.
-This is a big topic that isn't studied here.

 #### Consumers